Please plan to visit your advisor/professors during their office hours.

 If you have a class during that time, e-mail them to schedule an appointment at a mutually convenient time.

 Juniors/Seniors – the only time you are REQUIRED to meet with your faculty advisor is when you are graduating, and you need your Plan of Study approved (or if you need other forms signed).
 You are not required to meet with them before registration.

 Freshman/Sophomores – students who are declared business majors will be assigned a professional advisor in the School of Business Office of Undergraduate Advisement.
-You will then be assigned a faculty advisor when you enter your junior year.
+You will then be assigned a faculty advisor when you enter your 3rd year.

 Your Academic Advising Center: Office of Undergraduate Advisement